 - Aromatherapy.
 I love those little scent trees available at gas stations.
 Yankee Candle Company also has a good selection of air fresheners.
 Any type of dollar store should have some offerings as well.
 Or, if you want to go more natural, use essential oils.
 Place some drops of essential oil on a fragment of broken terra-cotta (available for free at virtually any nursery), and put in a nondescript place in the car.
 Different scents can help in different ways.
 For example, if you have a nine-to-five position, and getting around in the morning is a challenge, having the aroma of mint or rosemary in a car will help “wake up” the occupants.
 In short, make your car smell good!

 - Car Insurance.
 Regardless of how good of a driver one is, there are those on the road that are not.
 For your safety and to cover yourself in case anything was to happen, making sure you have the right sort of insurance is essential.
 When you are on the road, it is better to be safe than sorry.
 Did you know the average cost of auto insurance can change depending on a number of factors, including how good of a driver you are, your age and your daily drive time?
+It is also possible to save money on your auto insurance by taking a course for defensive driving online.
 If this is new to you, doing your research before going any further may be the best option.
-Not ever insurance policy is expensive, so it is important to look into finding the best deals on the market.
+Not every insurance policy is expensive, so it is important to look into finding the best deals on the market.
 I also suggest going with a reputable company and broker.
 Mercury, Geico, and Progressive are excellent examples of great insurance companies.
 Consumer Affairs has a great article on the best car insurance companies for 2015 here: http://www.consumeraffairs.com/insurance/car.html Even if you live in New Hampshire (the only state that does not require car insurance by law), I strongly recommend having good insurance with collision coverage.
 Also, consider joining The Auto Club, as their membership perks are truly excellent – providing one with more time and money, and thus more abundance.

 - Music.
 I consider this an essential part to driving.
 Make sure your car has a great sound system and a good working radio.
 Also have CD’s or your own portable music with you as well, in case the radio has nothing of appeal.
 Having music playing in the car makes the ride seem much shorter than it actually is.